 3) Visualize Rewards You Will Get For Being Disciplined

 Burning motivation, along with self-discipline, makes everything a lot easier.
 So go ahead and visualize yourself having whatever it is you want to have!
+Picture yourself with your achievement and whenever you need to work on something that brings you there, keep that image in your mind.

-4) Use Failures For More Practice
+4) How to build self-discipline if you keep failing?
+Use Failures For More Practice!

 Please don’t think that being self-disciplined means you will never fail.
 That’s impossible.
 Even the most disciplined people sometimes fail with their obligations to themselves.
-Failing is a part of human nature.
+Failing is a part of the human nature.

 But here’s the thing that helps those people to push forward – they use failure to become even more disciplined.